Ab-spyder/Username_Enumeration/README.md

 python3 enumerator.py -NP -email
 ```
-At the time of testing, all sites were working!
+At the time of testing, all the sites listed in vulnerable_database.xlsx were working!